Dragon Ball Z: Idainaru Dragon Ball Densetsu

 is a 1996 fighting video game co-developed by BEC and Tose and published by Bandai for the PlayStation and Sega Saturn.
 Based upon Akira Toriyama's Dragon Ball franchise, following the Saiyan arc to the conclusion of the Majin Buu saga, it is the first three-dimensional fighting game in the series prior to Budokai Tenkaichi.
 Its gameplay consists of three-on-three fights taking place on free-roaming 3D arenas, using a main six-button configuration, featuring special moves as well as three playable modes.

-Dragon Ball Z: Idainaru Dragon Ball Densetsu garnered generally positive reception from critics since its release on PlayStation and Sega Saturn, with the Saturn version being commonly regarded as the best one; Some reviewers drew comparison with Dark Edge and Psychic Force due to the freedom of movement during combat and noted its combination of strategy and fighting elements.
+Dragon Ball Z: Idainaru Dragon Ball Densetsu garnered generally positive reception from critics.
+Some reviewers drew comparison with Dark Edge and Psychic Force due to the freedom of movement during combat and noted its combination of strategy and fighting elements.
 The game was praised for its presentation, story mode, large character roster and gameplay but criticism was given towards the audio design and pixelated visuals, among other aspects between each version.
-Both the PlayStation and Saturn versions sold approximately 320,000 copies combined during their lifespan in Japan.
+The PlayStation and Saturn versions sold approximately 300,000 copies combined during their lifespan in Japan.